Bottom type: In programming languages

 In Ceylon, the bottom type is Nothing.
 It is comparable to Nothing in Scala and represents the intersection of all other types as well as an empty set.

 In Julia, the bottom type is Union{}.

 In TypeScript, the bottom type is never.

 In JavaScript with Closure Compiler annotations, the bottom type is !Null (literally, a non-null member of the Null unit type).

 In PHP, the bottom type is never.

-In Python, the bottom type is typing.NoReturn (typing.Never since version 3.11).
+In Python's optional static type annotations, the general bottom type is typing.Never (introduced in version 3.11), while typing.NoReturn (introduced in version 3.5) can be used as the return type of non-returning functions specifically (and doubled as the general bottom type prior to the introduction of Never).

 In Kotlin, the bottom type is Nothing.